calphool/M4ToVGA/README.md

 begin trying it on M2s and M3s, I want to see what the results are.
 It *appears* that it should work just fine, and may even work on an M1 with the right signal placement, but I'm well aware that with hardware you never know for sure until you've actually seen the results.

 I did some experimentation with providing my own on-board clock and ignoring the dot clock from the TRS-80, which produced something that *kind of* works.
-Unfortunately I would need to oversample the signals considerably (probably at least 10X) and then come up with an algorithm for using the oversampled signals, and at this point that's just a bit beyond my Verilog skills.
+I would need to oversample the signals considerably (probably at least 10X) and then come up with an algorithm for using the oversampled signals, and at this point that's just a bit beyond my Verilog skills.
 I'll probably keep toying around with it over time.
 It's clearly possible, but just not as easy as taking the dot clock from the motherboard and using it to synchronize the incoming video.
 I suspect this is why many -ToVGA boards have subtle issues that require options and menu systems to work around.
 For now the production version of the board still requires the dot clock.